Moving Trucks - Frequently Asked Questions

-What is the largest moving truck I can rent?
+What is the biggest moving truck I can rent?

 The 26-foot U-Haul truck is the largest rental moving truck that you can drive yourself.
 If you're searching for do-it-yourself moving solutions that involve someone else doing the driving, U-Pack offers a 28-foot commercial trailer – and customers love that their price is based on the space used in the trailer.
 If you don't need it all, you don't pay for it all!
 To compare, the full 28-foot U-Pack truck is similar in size to a 26 foot rental truck plus a 10 foot rental truck.
 So, whether you're moving a large home or a small home, U-Pack is a convenient way to move.

 How do I know what size moving truck to use?

 Great question!
-I think you'll find U-Pack's space estimators are easy to use and great for calculating what size moving truck you'll need.
+Use a moving space estimator to calculate what size moving truck you'll need.
 I recommend starting with the Room-by-Room Space estimator.
 Then once you estimate how much liner footage you need, simply use the Truck Rental Conversion tool to compare to a rental truck.